MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-copydescriptorssimple.md

 A <b><a href="/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a></b> that describes the source descriptors to start to copy from.

 > [!IMPORTANT]
-> The **SrcDescriptorRangeStart** parameter must be in a non shader-visible descriptor heap.
-This is because shader-visible descriptor heaps may be created in `WRITE_COMBINE` memory or GPU local memory, which is prohibitively slow to read from.
-If your application manages descriptor heaps via copying the descriptors required for a given pass or frame from local "storage" descriptor heaps to the GPU-bound descriptor heap, use shader-opaque heaps for the storage heaps and copy into the GPU-visible heap as required.
+> The *SrcDescriptorRangeStart* parameter must be in a non shader-visible descriptor heap.
+This is because shader-visible descriptor heaps may be created in **WRITE_COMBINE** memory or GPU local memory, which is prohibitively slow to read from.
+If your application manages descriptor heaps via copying the descriptors required for a given pass or frame from local "storage" descriptor heaps to the GPU-bound descriptor heap, then use shader-opaque heaps for the storage heaps and copy into the GPU-visible heap as required.

 ### -param DescriptorHeapsType [in]